 - Games, challenges, listening and self-direction.

 Music is compulsory for all boys in Year 7-8 and is one of the Creative Arts options in Year 9.
 Music qualifications are available at GCSE and A Level.

 Extra-Curricular Music at Elizabeth College

-There are plenty of opportunities for boys to get involved in College Groups, right from the start of Year 7.
-One of the outstanding features of the music groups is that they tend to see boys associated through interest, rather than through age.
+There are plenty of opportunities for pupils to get involved in College Groups, right from the start of Year 7.
+One of the outstanding features of the music groups is that they tend to see pupils associated through interest, rather than through age.
 College Choir, for example, gives the opportunity for Year 7 boys to work alongside senior pupils, with all pupils equally reliant on the skills of each other.

 The following groups run weekly at College:

 - Close Harmony Group